aspectran/aspectran.github.io/_pages/en/aspectow/why-aspectow.md

 ## Are You Facing These Challenges?

-*   Do you feel that **traditional WAS (like JBoss)** is too heavy and complex for an MSA environment?
+*   Do you feel that **traditional WAS (like JBoss)** is too heavy and complex for modern cluster and MSA environments?
-*   Do you experience the hassle of "Assembly Hell" with **lightweight containers (like Tomcat)**, where you have to manually combine DI, DB integration, and more?
+*   Do you experience the hassle of "Assembly Hell" with **lightweight containers (like Tomcat)**, where you have to manually combine DI, DB integration, scheduling, and monitoring?
 *   Is it difficult to understand or control the internal workings of **modern platforms (like Spring Boot)** because of excessive auto-configuration (Magic), despite their convenience?
+*   Do you want to manage node survival monitoring, remote command execution, scheduler control, and real-time traffic monitoring in a **distributed cluster environment** through a single unified web console without installing complex external APM tools?

 ## That's Why Aspectow Was Born.

-**Aspectow** is an **enterprise WAS product** based on the powerful open-source project `Aspectran`, optimized and stabilized for specific purposes.
-(Think of the relationship between `JBoss EAP` and `WildFly`.)
+**Aspectow** is an **enterprise WAS and control platform** based on the powerful open-source framework `Aspectran`, optimized and stabilized for modern enterprise environments.

-Aspectow complements the shortcomings of existing solutions, focusing particularly on solving the problems developers face in an MSA environment.
+Aspectow complements the shortcomings of existing solutions by providing high-performance servlet/non-servlet web server features along with cluster management, remote command center, distributed scheduling, PBE security Vault, and real-time AppMon monitoring—all seamlessly integrated into a single unified web console (**Aspectow Console**).

 ## Why Should You Develop with Aspectran?

 The true value of Aspectow begins with its foundation, the `Aspectran` framework.
-Aspectran offers developers the following clear advantages.
+Aspectran offers developers the following clear advantages:

 ### 1. A Controllable and Explicit Structure

 You don't need to waste time tracing hidden behaviors behind Spring Boot's complex auto-configuration (Magic).
-In Aspectran, all configurations and flows are explicitly defined, allowing anyone to easily understand and control the application's behavior. **This directly leads to ease of maintenance.**
+In Aspectran, all configurations and execution flows are explicitly defined, allowing anyone to easily understand and control the application's behavior.
+This directly leads to exceptional maintainability.

 ### 2. An All-in-One Framework with Integrated Core Features